 - We collect your email address to send you order and delivery confirmations.
 We also do marketing and there's more about this below

-- We use tracking and clever technology to provide analytics and better shopping experience - more on this below
+- We use tracking and clever technology to provide analytics and a better shopping experience - more on this below

 - We utterly respect your privacy and have always done our best to keep your data secure.
 You have rights around your data - more on this below

-- We do not sell your information on to third parties - we never have done and we never will
+- We do not sell your information to third parties - we never have done and we never will

 With GDPR, we will introduce a new level to how we use your data by offering old and new customers different ways to manage their marketing choices.

 tunics.co.uk is a trading style of NCL Limited, a company registered in England and Wales.
 Our company registration number is 07770335 and our registered office is at 2a, Royal Street, Barnsley, South Yorkshire, S702ED, United Kingdom.
 We operate the tunics.co.uk website and we are the data controller responsible for your personal data.

 tunics.co.uk collects data in order to give you the best shopping experience and to make sure we can deliver your orders.
 There are several types of data that we collect: